I decided that I should add a page for this particular subject, as many people that contact me are also martial-artists with existing schools.

-A: Probably not.
-No, wait – definitely not.
-Not legitimately, anyway.
-You will spend money though!
-(A lot, in fact.)
+A: Probably…. not.
+You will spend a lot of money though!
 I have been running a sword group for 8-9 years.
 I have never made money on it.
-You will only have typically 4-5 people.
-Sure, you can conscript a bunch of kids into it and commercialize it (most people’s idea) – but it will just probably end up sucking.
+Group sizes here are small.
+Maybe you can find some way to make it work.
+Sure, you can conscript a bunch of kids/adults into it and commercialize it (most people’s idea).
 If that’s what you want to try, go for it.
-It will be a hard row.
+It will be a hard, hard row.
+(Maybe you should just take up actual rowing instead?)
 Friends of mine that have to be what I consider “successful” commercial dojos in the traditional arts are barely making rent.
 Money was never the motivator for me.

 Do consider though, that a sword art will attract more students to your school overall.
 Maybe not many, but you will have something else to offer.
 I do not mean to discourage people from taking on a sword art.
 I think you should!
 However, if money is your main motivator, perhaps you are better off with something else.